Home/Supplements/Epigallocatechin gallate

 Instructions

 1. 1.
-In a bowl, mix rolled oats, almond butter, honey, matcha powder, and dark chocolate chips until well combined.
+In a bowl, mix oats, almond butter, honey, matcha, nuts, and chocolate chips until well combined.

 2. 2.
 Roll the mixture into small balls and place them on a baking sheet.